 La Laquish Alto, which derives its name from a Quechuan word meaning “water,” is a small community of approximately 130 families.
 Most community members work year-round in agriculture, producing peas, wheat, corn, and potatoes.
 La Laquish Alto is considered a zone of extreme poverty due to low economic activity, lack of educational opportunities, and health problems.

 Of the 130 families, less than 40% report having a well-maintained latrine.
-As a result, diseases related to lack of hygienic conditions are endemic in the area, including intestinal parasites, malnutrition, and acute diarrheal diseases.
+As a result, diseases related to a lack of hygienic conditions are endemic in the area, including intestinal parasites, malnutrition, and acute diarrheal diseases.
 Over 30% of children under the age of 10 have been diagnosed at least once with an intestinal parasite, and over 15% of young adults have been diagnosed with malnutrition-related to childhood parasites.

 This project is to build 10 latrines for participants in the community.
 The simple pit latrines will be hand dug, and ventilated by plastic PCV tubes.
 The base will be constructed of cement.

 The families have chosen to build the latrine structures out of a wooden frame with walls of painted tin.
 This design is durable, cost-effective, and easily moved once the latrine is filled.

 Project funds will be used to purchase the wood, cement, and tin to build the latrines.
 With the help of a carpenter, the 10 latrines will be built under the supervision of a community committee and PCV Samantha Kerr over the course of about a week.

 All participating families will be trained in comprehensive health promotion, including nutrition, hygiene, improved stoves, latrines, and individual food production units.

 Additionally, all families must plant a small family garden, build a small hand-washing station, designate a container with a lid for safe drinking water, and maintain a clean and organized kitchen before being certified as a “healthy family”.